jbkunst/highcharter/README.md

 * Themes: you configurate your chart in multiples ways.
 There are implemented themes like economist, financial times, google, 538 among others.
-* A lot of features and plugins: motion, draggable points, fonta-wesome, tooltips, annotations.
+* A lot of features and plugins: motion, draggable points, font-awesome, tooltips, annotations.

 ## Installation